Published By Janet Gershen-Siegel at May 1, 2018

 Do you really know how to establish business credit fast?
 We break down just what you need to know and show you what will work.

-Establishing business credit means that your small business attains chances you never knew you would.
-You can get new equipment, bid on realty, and deal with the company payroll, even when times are a bit lean.
+When you establish business credit fast, it means that your small business gets chances you never knew you would.
+You can get new equipment, bid on realty, and deal with the company payroll.
+And you can do so even when times are a bit lean.
 This is particularly helpful in holiday business enterprises, where you can go for several months with merely negligible sales.

 This is in a nutshell the length of time your business has been working with business credit.
 Obviously newer small businesses will have brief credit histories.
 While there is not too much you can specifically do about that, do not despair.
 Credit reporting bureaus will also investigate your personal credit score and your personal history of payments.
-If your individual credit is excellent, and especially if you have a relatively long credit history (that is, you did not just get your very first credit card a short time ago), then your individual credit can come to the rescue of your company.
+If your individual credit is excellent, and especially if you have a relatively long credit history, then your individual credit can come to the rescue of your company.

-Normally the converse is also right– if your personal credit history is bad, then it will have an effect on your company credit scores until your business and consumer credit can be separated.
+Normally the converse is also right.
+So if your personal credit history is bad, then it will have an effect on your company credit scores until business and consumer credit can be separated.

-Your credit utilization rate just means the amount of money you have on credit which is then divided by your total available credit.
-Lenders normally do not want to see this exceed 30% (so for each $100 in credit, do not borrow on in excess of $30 of that).
+Your credit utilization rate is the amount on credit, divided by total available credit.
+Lenders normally do not want to see this exceed 30%.
+So for each $100 in credit, do not borrow on in excess of $30 of that.
 If this percent is climbing, you’ll need to spend down and satisfy your financial debts prior to borrowing more.

 Overdue payments will have an effect on your small business credit score for a good seven years.
-If you pay your company (and personal) financial obligations off, as fast as possible and as fully as possible, then you can make a very real difference when it comes to your credit scores.
-Ensure that to pay on schedule and you will enjoy the benefits of punctuality.
+If you pay company financial obligations off, as fast as possible and as fully as possible, then it makes a real difference when it comes to your credit scores.
+Make sure to pay on schedule and you will enjoy the benefits of punctuality.

 Once you know what influences your business credit scores, you are that much closer to creating better corporate credit.
-Learn more here and get started toward building business credit attached to your company’s EIN and not your SSN.
+Learn more here and get started toward learning how to establish business credit fast, attached to your company’s EIN and not your SSN.